Abusayedshuvo/cricket/README.md

 ### Player Data

-- Create a JSON file for 10-15 players, each having information like playerId, name, country, image, role, batting/bowling type, and bidding price.
+- Create a JSON file for 15 players, each having information like playerId, name, country, image, role, batting/bowling type, and bidding price.

+### Choose Player Functionality

+- on Click "Choose Player" button , check if user have available coin or not.
+- show an alert if user dont have available coin.
+- Otherwise, add the player to the selected players list.